Representations of categories of finite relational structures and associated endomorphism monoids

 If the category $\C$ satisfies the additional assumption in the second statement of the theorem, the equivalence simplifies considerably.
 In this case it is realized directly by the functor

-where the colimit is taken over the poset of finite substructures ordered by inclusion.
+where the colimit is taken over the poset of finite subsets ordered by inclusion.
 Under this assumption, no nonzero $\C$-module is torsion with respect to inclusions, so the localization step disappears and the correspondence becomes completely canonical.
-This condition is satisfied by the five combinatorial categories arising from highly homogeneous relational structures.
-Consequently, the theorem allows one to apply the rich theory of representations of these combinatorial categories to the study of uniformly continuous representations of the corresponding infinite endomorphism monoids.
+This condition is satisfied by the five combinatorial categories arising from highly homogeneous relations (when $\mathscr{E}$ is taken to be the monoid of maps preserving the underlying defining relations on $\Omega$).
+Consequently, the theorem allows one to apply the rich theory of representations of these combinatorial categories to the study of uniformly continuous representations of the corresponding infinite transformation monoids.

-A striking feature of the theory is that very different monoids have identical uniformly continuous representation theory.
-Explicitly, for any homogeneous relational structure, the automorphism group shares the same uniformly continuous representation theory as the monoid of injective endomorphisms; in this case, every continuous representation of the monoid is automatically uniformly continuous.
-For highly homogeneous structures, the full endomorphism monoid and the submonoid of surjective endomorphisms still share the same uniformly continuous representations, although continuous representations of these monoids may not be uniformly continuous.
-These examples illustrate that, despite the combinatorial differences, their uniformly continuous representation theory can be indistinguishable.
+A striking feature of the theory is that very different monoids can have identical uniformly continuous representation theory.
+Explicitly, for any highly homogeneous relation on $\Omega$, the automorphism group shares the same uniformly continuous representation theory as the monoid of injective relation-preserving maps; in this case, every continuous representation of the monoid is automatically uniformly continuous.
+Similarly, the full transformation monoid consisting of all relation-preserving maps and the submonoid of surjective such maps still share the same uniformly continuous representations, although continuous representations of these monoids may fail to be uniformly continuous.
+These examples illustrate that, despite substantial combinatorial differences, their uniformly continuous representation theory can be indistinguishable.
 For details, see Subsection \ref{Application II}.

 Beyond permutation structures, our framework also applies to infinite-dimensional algebraic settings.
 A natural example is the endomorphism monoid $\mathscr{E} = \End_{\mathbb{F}_q} (\Omega)$ of a countably infinite-dimensional vector space $\Omega$ over a finite field $\mathbb{F}_q$.
 We show that the category of uniformly continuous representations of $\mathscr{E}$ is equivalent to the well-studied category of $\VA_q$-modules, where $\VA_q$ denotes the category of finite-dimensional $\mathbb{F}_q$-vector spaces and linear maps.
 In particular, when $k$ is a field of characteristic 0, this equivalence as well as a result of Kuhn \cite{Kuhn} tells us that the category of uniformly continuous representations of $k\mathscr{E}$ is semisimple.